 ADA Guidelines and the Customer Experience

-More and more organizations are starting to see the importance of making their digital properties accessible.
+More and more organizations are starting to see the importance of these ADA guidelines and compliance regarding them.
 Besides being a regulation, ensuring that digital assets meet the requisite standards allows customers with disabilities to engage with their preferred websites.

-Studies have shown that 90% of customer experience decision makers say that a good experience is critical to their success.1 Inversely, 86% of buyers will pay more for a better customer experience, but only 1% of customers feel like companies consistently meet their expectations.2 A widening customer experience gap is one that many organization ought to put their resources into closing.
+Studies have shown that 90% of customer experience decision-makers say that a good experience is critical to their success.
+Inversely, 86% of buyers will pay more for a better customer experience, but only 1% of customers feel companies consistently meet their expectations.
+It only makes sense that 87% of organizations agree that traditional experiences no longer satisfy customers, according to a 2018 Accenture report.

-The disability market is one area companies can focus on.
+The disability market is one area of non-traditional experiences that companies can focus on.
 When customers with disabilities have a seamless browsing experience, finding information or conducting transactions becomes much more feasible.
 Organizations that make accessibility a priority have the opportunity to build brand loyalty and repeat business from the largest minority group in the world.